darkalfx/requestrr/README.md

       --restart=unless-stopped \
       darkalfx/requestrr

 Then simply access the web portal at http://youraddress:5060/ to create your admin account, then you can configure everything through the web portal.

+Once you have configured the bot and invited it to your Discord server, simply type !help to see all available commands.